Business ethics and governance

 Anti-corruption, AML and prevention of terror financing

-Corruption primarily refers to the giving or accepting of a bribe or undue benefit, and inappropriate conduct in conflicts of interest.
-Conducting operations in a way that ensures corruptive practices cannot gain a foothold is a fundamental prerequisite for the continued trust of our customers, staff and the market.
-The Bank’s anti-corruption work is based on the Bank’s code of conduct, which encompasses all employees.
+Corruption primarily refers to the giving or accepting of a bribe or undue benefit, as well as inappropriate conduct in conflicts of interest.
+Running operations in a manner that prevents corrupt practices from taking root is essential for maintaining the trust of our customers, employees, and the market.
+The Bank’s anti-corruption efforts are based on the Bank’s code of conduct, which encompasses all employees.
 The code of conduct is reviewed and updated every year, and the updated code is shared with the Bank’s employees.
-In 2022, a special educational effort on the code of conduct was carried out.
 Furthermore, anti-corruption training is carried out regularly to give employees guidance on how to act in the best way if they experience uncertainty in a relationship or business relationship.
 All in all, this contributes to an awareness among all employees that the work with anti-corruption is an ongoing process.

 We work proactively to prevent TF Bank from being used for money laundering or terrorist financing both to counteract this societal problem and to protect our customers.
-The work takes place within the framework of the risk assessment and KYC process carried out on each new customer in the Bank.
+The work takes place within the framework of the risk assessment and know your customer (KYC) process carried out on each new customer in the Bank.
 Thereafter, transactions and activities are continuously monitored.
-Suspected cases of money laundering or terrorist financing are investigated and reported to the relevant supervisory authorities in each market.
+Suspected cases of money laundering or terrorist financing are investigated and reported to the relevant authorities in each market.
+In addition, the Bank continually updates its monitoring systems to enhance detection capabilities and stay ahead of evolving risks.

-TF Bank has also adopted a code of conduct for suppliers.
-The document is distributed to suppliers who then will approve our code of conduct for suppliers or demonstrate that they have an internal equivalent code of conduct.
+TF Bank has also adopted the Code of Conduct for Suppliers.
+The Bank’s suppliers are evaluated on the basis of different premises, including their own anti-corruption and AML practices.
+The Code of Conduct for Suppliers is distributed to suppliers who then will approve our code of conduct for suppliers or demonstrate that they have an internal equivalent code of conduct.
 The Bank’s compliance function ensures that annual follow-ups of suppliers in relation to the code of conduct are conducted.

-It is TF Bank’s obligation that the personal data we process is correct, complete and up to date.
+Personal data is handled by TF Bank in a correct and appropriate way.
+We work to ensure that the personal data we process is correct, complete and up to date.
 Personal data is protected by bank secrecy, which means that TF Bank may not disclose personal data to unauthorised persons.
-The Bank also has extensive routines for processing personal data in accordance with GDPR.
+The Bank also has extensive routines for processing personal data in accordance with GDPR and related local regulations.

 Sound corporate governance and efficient risk management